john-chapman/john-chapman.github.io/_posts/2017-11-05-pseudo-lens-flare.md

 \IMAGE: Features with blur

-It is possible to reduce the blur quality to improve performance, depending on how the lens flare is applied to the final image.
+The sample uses a basic separable Gaussian blur, but there are numerous alternatives.
+Note that it is possible to trade blur quality for performance, depending on how the lens flare is applied to the final image.

 ## Upsample/Composite ##